Sautéed mushrooms

-Sautéed mushrooms (French: Champignons sautés au beurre) is a flavorful dish prepared by sautéing edible mushrooms.
-It is served as a side dish, used as an ingredient in dishes such as coq au vin and beef bourguignon, in foods such as duxelles, as a topping for steaks and toast, and also as a garnish.
+Sautéed mushrooms (French: Champignons sautés au beurre) is a dish prepared by sautéing edible mushrooms.
+It is served as a side dish, used as an ingredient in dishes such as coq au vin, beef bourguignon, and foods such as duxelles, as a topping for steaks and toast, and also as a garnish.

 Overview

 Sautéed mushrooms is a common dish prepared by the sautéing of sliced or whole edible mushrooms.
 Butter is typically used when sautéing the dish, and margarine and cooking oils such as olive oil and canola oil are also used.
 Clarified butter can be used, as can a mixture of oil and butter.
 The dish is typically cooked over a high heat until the mushrooms are browned, with the oil or butter being very hot in a pan before the mushrooms are added.
 Overcooking may create an inferior dish by causing the mushrooms to lose moisture and becoming shriveled.

 During the cooking process, the dish can be deglazed with the use of wine, and wine can be used as an ingredient in and of itself without deglazing.
 The dish can be flavored with lemon juice, various herbs and seasonings, salt and pepper.
 Additional ingredients such as minced green onions and shallots can also be used.
 The dish is vegetarian, and may have a meat-like texture.